kevinpt/ripyl/doc/rst/tutorial.rst

 What could go wrong?
 --------------------

 The protocol decoders perform some automatic parametric analysis to simplify the library interface.
 By default all decoders will attempt to perform automatic logic level analysis on the sample stream.
-The UART and USB decoders also provide automatic baud and bus speed detection.
+The :mod:`UART <.protocol.uart>` :mod:`USB <.protocol.usb>`, and :mod:`CAN <.protocol.can>` decoders also provide automatic baud and bus speed detection.
 In some cases these automatic actions will fail or produce the wrong results.

 Logic level detection
 ~~~~~~~~~~~~~~~~~~~~~

 The protocol decoders need to do some statistical analysis of the sample stream(s) before they can start decoding.
 Internally each decoder works on an edge stream rather than directly on the sample stream.
 The samples need to be converted to edges by first discovering what the logic levels are, removing the need to manually specify logic thresholds.
 This requires consuming a portion of the input samples for analysis.
 By default the Ripyl library is limited to consuming 20000 samples for its logic level analysis.
-If the input has no identifiable edge transitions in this period the AutoLevelError exception will be raised.
+If the input has no identifiable edge transitions in this period the `AutoLevelError` exception will be raised.
 The analyzed samples are buffered and will still be used if they contain useful data for decode.

 The logic level analysis may produce incorrect results if you have an unusual input signal that contains more than two identifiable logic levels (or three for differential USB).
 Consider the case of HighSpeed (480 Mb/s) USB devices where normal single-ended signaling levels are 0V and 0.4V but 3.3V may also be present during the initial connection phase and during any suspend period.
 This could interfere with the logic level detection process.